jentery/SWDemo/_output_documents/ASSIGNMENTS FOR FRS4 .md

 *Part 4: Due by midnight on 12/8*

-3. Run the first recording sample recording through Gentle and Drift.
+1. Run the first recording sample recording through Gentle and Drift.
-2) Share results: Summarize all of the Voxit data, including a table.
-3) Analyze and discuss the results of your analysis of the two recordings of your voice reading the same text.
+2. Share results: Summarize all of the Voxit data, including a table.
+3. Analyze and discuss the results of your analysis of the two recordings of your voice reading the same text.
 Were your hypotheses confirmed?
 Why or why not?
 Be sure to Include some screenshots of pitch contours from Drift.
-4) Write a brief conclusion.
+4. Write a brief conclusion.
 What did you learn from this experiment that you might apply to future research, and to the ways you use your voice in performative contexts?
 In answering this question, consider what you learned from Eliza Jane Schneider about the voice.

-1,000\~1,500 words.
+*Word count*: 1,000\~1,500 words.

 **EVALUATION RUBRIC**